Stocks retreat after Powell delivers cautious message: Stock market news today

 The negative turn on Wall Street comes after Thursday's retreat when stocks finished lower across the board as the Nasdaq fell nearly 2%, forfeiting gains from an early rally spurred by Nvidia's (NVDA) strong earnings report.

-Powell's remarks reinforced prior comments by Boston Fed president Susan Collins — who spoke to Yahoo Finance's Jennifer Schonberger in an interview from Jackson Hole — suggesting higher interest rates may be needed to tame inflation.
+Powell's remarks reinforced prior comments by Boston Fed President Susan Collins — who spoke to Yahoo Finance's Jennifer Schonberger in an interview from Jackson Hole — suggesting higher interest rates may be needed to tame inflation.

 Last year, stocks sold off sharply during Powell's speech in Jackson Hole, which said the Fed would continue raising interest rates "until the job is done" bringing down inflation.
 Since that speech, interest rates have risen an additional 300 basis points with the fed funds rate now at its highest level since 2001.